Designing the Workflow

 • Background Image or Color

-On the upper-right corner of the Portal Design page, click Components to manage components of the Portal.
+On the upper-right corner of the Portal Design page, click Components to manage portal components.
 Using the corresponding toggle buttons, you can show or hide the following components in the portal.

 • Logo